Biblical Studies, BA

 “…I have to say the biggest influences on my career were the Bible classes.” ~Timothy Jay O’Neill, Bachelor of Arts in Psychology 1983, Children’s Ministries Director and Administrative Pastoral Assistant at Eagle Point Community Bible Church in Oregon.

-“I chose to major in Biblical Studies with an emphasis in Youth Ministry because God has given me a passion to work with youth.
+“I chose to major in Biblical Studies with a concentration in Youth Ministry because God has given me a passion to work with youth.
 My education at SDCC has been so helpful because I have learned not only in the classroom but also from the lives of my professors, who live out what they teach, helping me to think outside the box, and encouraging me in my process.
 I could not wait to get out and apply what I had learned.” ~Rondi Pogue, Bachelor of Arts in Biblical Studies, May 2006

 I WOULD LIKE MORE INFORMATION ON SAN DIEGO CHRISTIAN COLLEGE